electron/electron/docs/tutorial/in-app-purchases.md

 ## Code example

-Here is an example that shows how tu use In-App Purchase in Electron.
+Here is an example that shows how to use In-App Purchases in Electron.
 You'll have to replace the product ids by the identifiers of the products created with iTunes Connect (the identifier of `com.example.app.product1` is `product1`).
 Note that you have to listen to the `transactions-updated` event as soon as possible in your app.

 ```javascript